AlbertQuon/AirportManager/README.md

 Uses a sorted-binary tree, queues, and stacks for efficient data use.
 A UML diagram was utilized to organize our project.

-*The AVL-Tree algorithm was not learned in the course and was implemented from online sources
+*The AVL-Tree algorithm was implemented from online sources